bcervantes-keedio/kloudsense/README.md

 ## What is it?
 KloudSense is a Observability platform for monitoring, alerting, analytics and prediction of a BigData cluster's state.
 This tool provides information about the current state of the cluster, as well as being able to predict possible errors.
-With these predictions, KloudSense automatically undertakes corrective procedures in cluster's infrastructure; based in its own rules-engine, to prevent these errors from occurring.
+With these predictions, KloudSense automatically undertakes corrective procedures in the cluster's infrastructure.
+These predictions are based on its own rules-engine, to prevent these errors from occurring.